-Free Speech For People has launched a new project, in partnership with the National Election Defense Coalition (NEDC), to fight for free and fair elections by challenging the use of unreliable and insecure electronic voting systems in the United States.
+Free Speech For People has launched a new project to fight for free and fair elections by challenging the use of unreliable and insecure electronic voting systems in the United States.
 Listed below are a few of the key initiatives of this project.

-On April 17, 2019, the National Election Defense Coalition, Free Speech For People, and experts in computer science from around the country filed an amicus brief before the US Court of Appeals for the Fourth Circuit in a case concerning the security of election technology in South Carolina.
-The brief argues that the state’s system is disenfranchising citizens through software errors and remains susceptible to hacking by domestic and foreign actors.
+We represent the National Election Defense Coalition and experts in computer science from around the country as friends of the court in a case concerning the security of election technology in Shelby County, Tennessee (the state’s largest).
+We argue that the county’s use of AccuVote TSx direct-recording electronic voting machines is disenfranchising citizens through software errors and remains susceptible to hacking by domestic and foreign actors.
+Read more.